-The way foods are frozen in the IQF method involves sending the individual food items on a sort of conveyor belt into a blast-freezer that freezes the item very quickly.
+Also called flash-freezing, the IQF method involves sending the individual food items on a sort of conveyor belt into a blast chiller that freezes the item very quickly.
 Because the food items are separate when they go in, they stay separate after they've been frozen.

 How Does IQF Work?

-The process was developed by a biologist who, while ice fishing in Canada on a 40-degrees-below-zero day, noticed that the fish he pulled out of the water beneath the ice would instantly freeze solid when he tossed them on the snow.
+The process was developed by a biologist who, while ice fishing in Canada, noticed that the fish he pulled out of the water beneath the ice would instantly freeze solid when he tossed them on the snow.
 Even more remarkable, however, was the fact that some of these fish would still be alive after they thawed.

 This surprising result has to do with the fact that when something freezes quickly, it forms smaller ice crystals than when it freezes slowly.
 Bigger ice crystals damage cells and tissue fibers.
-When those fish froze in the 40-below-zero conditions, the ice crystals were too tiny to rupture the cell walls, so some of the fish survived.
+When those fish froze, the ice crystals were too tiny to rupture the cell walls, so some of the fish survived.

 IQF Reduces Ice Crystallization

-Specifically, this is because ice crystals only form between 31 and 25 degrees Fahrenheit.
-And the longer a food item spends in this temperature range, the more ice crystals will form.
+Specifically, this is because ice crystals only form between 31 and 25 degrees F. The longer a food item spends in this temperature range, the more ice crystals will form.